max-wickham/RISCV-Interpreter/README.md

 ## Tests

 Tests are currently defined in "tests/arithmetic_test.json" file and then a proc macro is used to convert these to rust functions.
+In older commits the tests were generated using a python implementation of the assembler.